ichiliu/ichiliu.github.io/_posts/security/2023-09-20-aws-security-services.md

 1. **Scalability and Reliability (可伸缩性和高可用性)**: Being an AWS service, Amazon Cognito is designed to be highly scalable and reliable, ensuring that it can handle varying workloads and maintain high availability.

 Developers often use Amazon Cognito in combination with other AWS services to build secure, scalable, and user-friendly applications by managing user identities and authentication seamlessly.
-However, please note that advancements or updates might have occurred since my last knowledge update, so I recommend referring to the latest AWS documentation for the most current and detailed information about Amazon Cognito.

 ![file](https://i.imgur.com/RmvVhwl.png)